 Bridging the Distance responds to the diversity of viewpoints found across the membership of the group as a microcosm of a wider diversity.
 This approach aims to collapse traditional hierarchies and initiates a levelling of the distinctions between theory and practice.
 It suggests the power and immediacy of photography to bridge the distances between perspectives.
 The works will manifest these ideas through studies that span notions of place and interactions, including between environment, portraiture, surveillance and resistance.

 The collaborative spirit of the current Ph Network is amplified by a collaboration with the iconic Four Corners in East London, a space for radical filmmaking and photography for nearly half a century.
 Held in the gallery at Four Corners (May 20th -30th 2020, the10th anniversary of Ph.) the exhibition will include visual and text works from several Ph. members, an archives workshop for young people and a public discussion.
 We create this space for an open dialogue on photography to invite a bridging of distances.
 We hope to work with everyone that we can reach through the proposed collaboration.
 Contributors include experienced, exhibiting practitioners, curators, educators and activists.

 Members past and present also continue to pursue individual projects in curating, writing, consultancy, making and educating.

 Ph: The Photography Research Network was established and developed by Ben Burbridge and Olga Smith.
-It is now directed by Andreia Alves de Oliveira, Alexandra Tommasini, Lauren Winsor, Liz Johnston Drew, and Gil Pasternak
+It is now convened by Andreia Alves de Oliveira, Alexandra Tommasini, Annalisa Sonzogni, Liz J Drew and Gil Pasternak.

 2010-2013 Ben Burbridge and Olga Smith